MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/api.rst

             ValueError
                 If the model instance is not found, required kwargs are missing, or `kwargs` is empty.
             NotImplementedError
-                If the logic for the specified `model_type` is not implemented.
+                If the logic for the specified `model_class` is not implemented.

         Examples::